 - No buffer fee required

 No small vessel will be accepted for a Panama Canal transit before inspection and payment of transit fees and charges.
-From the ACP form 4352 the charges currently are:
+From the ACP form 4352 the charges in 2022 are:

 As soon as possible after the Admeasurer inspection, arrange payment to Citibank.